braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/customize.md

 With the Run approach, developers take the lead with full control of the Content Card user experience.
 Custom code dictates what the cards will look like, how they behave, and how they interact with other messaging channels (e.g., triggering a Content Card based on a push notification).

-The Braze SDK still handles the on-click behavior, order, and analytics.That means that marketers can still access valuable Content Card metrics in the Braze dashboard—like impressions, clicks, and dismissals.
+The Braze SDK does not handle the on-click behavior, order, or analytics.
+These traits must be handled programmatically by the developer for marketers to access valuable Content Card metrics in the Braze dashboard—like impressions, clicks, and dismissals.

 <table>
 <thead>